ThyMakra/py-unittest-example/README.md

 # Python Unit Testing

-Some examples of Python Unit testing
+Some examples of Python Unit testing.

+- Using Makefile

+    ```bash
+    make test
+    ```

+    > Running the tests is not the goal of this project, but the information and the examples of different topics regarding `Unit Testing`

 ## Topics